-“I encourage you, my dear Mumfy, to sell off your Manhèses.
-Before long they won’t be worth a wooden nickel.”
+“I strongly advise you, my dear Mumphy, to sell your Manhèses.
+Before long they won’t be worth a wooden nickel..”

 “There’s no rush, there’s no rush,” joked Monsieur Mumfy with a cheerful bonhomie which broke the tension a little.
 Then, assuming a stentorian tone, he proclaimed:

 “Tonight I’m proud to announce some good news.
 Charles has decided to choose art over underwear.
 He’s to be a painter.”

 “Which academy will you send him too?” asked one woman, “chez Léger ou chez Lhote?”

 “Just don’t tell us he’s going to the Beaux-Arts Academy,” asked another worried woman.

 “Don’t be alarmed,” assured Monsieur Mumfy.
 “He’ll be trained at the right school.
 I’m going to sign him up for the Abstract Art Academy.”

 Big hands started clapping.
 Those of Charles Roy.
 The guests formed into groups, depending on their affinities.
 Many paused in front of Manhés’s paintings, where the conversation was particularly animated.
 Everyone rushed to shake the hand of Charles, who was starting to get bored.